IanDCarroll/GoScrumYourself/5_SprintBacklog.md

-Sprint BackLog
+Sprint Goal

- - Learn Python the Hard Way ex48 The one where I test drive a problem -5-
+ - Test Drive 2 Learn Ruby the Hard Way exercises - 5 -

- - Learn Python the Hard Way ex49 the one where I write a test for existing code -5-
+for each day of the conference (5):

- - Learn Python the Hard Way ex50 "Your First Website" -8-
+ - Pair with someone and push the result to github - 3 -

- - Learn Python the Hard Way ex51 "Getting Input from a Browser" -8-
+ - Tweet something cool - 1 -

- - Learn Python the Hard Way ex52 "The Start of your Web Game" -8-
+ - Make friends and geek out about Agile/Scrum/TDD/whatever!

-Total Commitment: 34
+Total Commitment: 30